 |

-Five fascinating years followed, of learning and struggling to understand the implications of the systems approach for a critically tenable approach to applied disciplines such as planning and management.
+Five fascinating years followed, of learning and struggling to understand the implications of a systems approach for a critically tenable practice of research and professionalism in the applied and design-oriented disciplines, for example, in public-sector and corporate planning and management, policy analysis, and evaluation research.
 One of the adventures of these years was the opportunity of meeting at UC Berkeley exceptional minds such as Paul Feyerabend, Jurgen Habermas, Erich Jantsch, Reinhard Bendix, Aaron Wildavsky and many others; another adventure was an extensive two-year study of the Critical philosophy of Immanuel Kant.
-The result of this work was Ulrich's habilitation thesis Critical Heuristics of Social Planning: A New Approach to Practical Philosophy, published 1983 by Haupt in Bern and republished 1994 by Wiley in Chichester and New York (still in print).
-It presented a new understanding of systems thinking, an approach that is now known as critical systems heuristics (CSH).
+The result of this work was Ulrich's habilitation thesis Critical Heuristics of Social Planning: A New Approach to Practical Philosophy, published in 1983 by Paul Haupt in Bern and republished in 1994 by John Wiley in Chichester and New York (still in print).
+It presented a new understanding of systems thinking, an approach that is now widely known as critical systems heuristics (CSH).
 The methodological core principle of CSH is boundary critique, a new approach to reflective professional practice.
-The book was to become the seminal work of a development in systems thinking that is now often referred to as critical systems thinking (CST) and which continues today to influence a growing number of applied disciplines, among them the fields of operations research / management science, public policy and planning theory, evaluation research, management philosophy, professional ethics, information systems design, social planning, environmental planning and management, and others. |
+The book was to become the seminal work of a development in systems thinking that is now often referred to as critical systems thinking (CST) and which continues today to influence a growing number of applied disciplines, among them the fields of operations research / management science, public policy and planning theory, evaluation research, management philosophy, professional ethics, information systems design, social planning, environmental planning and management, development studies, adult education, and others. |

 |